james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 ### **Explain how TCP has contributed to the development of client and server communication over the internet (50 - 150 words for TCP)**
 The TCP has contributed immensely to the development of the internet by providing an architecture which would allow any kind of computer to communicate with another computer (Edwards 2021).
 This was a big breakthrough which allowed interoperability between different computers, regardless of what operating system each computer is running (Williams 2019).
 TCP's main legacy is the fact it has achieved to provide an architecture to allow communication of data on the internet, from all over the world, to any device connected to the internet (Edwards 2021).
+The TCP has allowed for a level of interoperability on a scale not seen before since the inception of the internet.
+And finally, the TCP has allowed for the flow of data to occur over the internet, due to the detailed work that goes on in the backfround from the transport layer and the network layer of the TCP.
+These two layers have allowed data to be shared from one user to another accurately and reliably, whether that be on an intranet network, or on the open worldwide internet.
+The TCP is really one of the foundational pieces of architecture which has allowed data sharing to occur as seamlessly as it does in the twenty-first century.
 &nbsp;
 &nbsp;